 - Take out carrots when slightly tender.
 Put in oven proof dish.
 Put in oven.

 - Add potatoes until fork tender.
 Remove and add to the cabbage.
 When done remove.

 - Using a nice large ceramic serving bowl, place potatoes on one side, carrots, turnip, and cabbage on the other.
 Lay the corned beef slices across the middle.
 In a side dish put a serving of pickled beets.
 This makes a perfect presentation.
 Serve with apple cider, brown spicy mustard and horseradish if you like.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Even though I live in Indiana now I am still a New Englander.
 These dishes are traditional St Patrick's Day corned beef dinners.
-We only make them once a year so they are special.
-We make the hash out of the leftover corned beef the next day.
+We only make them once a year so they are special.Read More...

 © 1997-2021 by Cumuli, Inc. All Rights Reserved.